We love driving boats

 “Believe me, my young friend; there is nothing, absolutely nothing – half as much worth doing as simply messing about in boats.” – Kenneth Grahame, Wind in the Willows

 Driving the boats does not excite everyone (it is a lot of extra responsibility) but many of us just love it.
-Clidive usually has fifteen to twenty active coxswains (boat drivers) that enable us to deliver an adventurous dive programme from our own boats.
-And with the right training, practice and qualifications there is no reason you shouldn’t be able to become one of them.
+Clidive usually has 15-20 active coxswains (boat drivers) who enable us to provide an adventurous dive programme using our own boats.
+And with the right training, practice and qualifications there is no reason why you shouldn’t be able to become one of them.
 Here is how to do it.

 Boat Handling – two-day course

 The club runs the BSAC Boat Handling course.
-This is run over a weekend and gives you a basic grounding in handling powerboats, navigation, chart work, tides and boat care.
-Clidive has many Boat Handling Instructors and we run up to four courses a year on the Thames during the off-season.
+This is run over a weekend, preceded by some evening theory sessions, and gives you a basic grounding in handling powerboats, navigation, chart work, tides and boat care.
+Clidive has its own Boat Handling Instructors and we aim to run at least two courses a year during the off-season.

 Oxygen Administration – one-day course